mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/secure_connection/index.md

 We are able to view a styled, working version of the CycleTracker application that can store and retrieve data by opening the `index.html` using the `file://` protocol on our local directory structure, PWAs must be served of `https://` or `localhost`.

-Now that we have a working application, a manifest file, and a [secure connection](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Secure_connection), all we have left to do is create the service worker.

-set up a secure development environment.
-Up next, we write the for `app.js` so we have a functioning application that can be progressively enhanced into a PWA.
+Now that we have a working application, a manifest file, and a secure connection, all we have left to do is create the service worker.
+Up next, we create `sw.js`, a service worker that progressively enhances our already fully functional web app into a PWA.

 {{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/Intro/HTML_and_CSS", "Web/Progressive_web_apps/Tutorials/Intro/JavaScript_functionality", "Web/Progressive_web_apps/Tutorials/Intro")}}